Editor's note: this post was originally published in February 2021 and updated in March 2022

-And with a virtual event platform, you can find the right people in minutes and have your calendar full of relevant meetings even before the event starts.
+With a networking tool like AI-powered matchmaking, you can find the right people in minutes and have your calendar full of relevant meetings even before the event starts.

-Let’s analyze the same event as before: there are 6,000 people, and because of AI-powered matchmaking, the 100 prospects are all but handed to you on a silver platter.
+Let’s analyze the same event mentioned before: there are 6,000 people, and because of AI-powered matchmaking, the 100 prospects are all but handed to you on a silver platter.

 Instead of looking for the prospects, the hardest part is simply sending personalized meeting requests to all 100 people so you ensure your schedule is filled with relevant meetings.

-That means, in one event day, you can meet around 35 people, compared to just 1 in the previous example.
+That means you can meet around 35 prospects in one day, compared to just 1 in the previous example.
 So with a 35% average acceptance rate, you can meet relevant people the whole day.

 (And these are just outbound requests.
 This doesn’t count the inbound requests you’re sure to receive with a solid offering and messaging.)

-After the event, you can hold your head high, prepared for the post-mortem call with your boss.
-How?
+After the event, you can hold your head high while you prepare for the post-mortem call with your boss.

-Well, with the transition to virtual events, everything has become more measurable, including (and especially) your return on investment.
+Well, with the right event tech everything can be measured, including (and especially) your return on investment.

 - how many meetings you and your team had